Azure/Non-time-Series-Anomaly-Detection/README.md

    o  **Non-TS**: Distribution of each slice is estimated, and the similarity between estimated distributions is used to measure the relationship between two slices.
 The minor relationships are anomalies.

 5. Label: users can also label some samples based on the platform’s outputs to refine the data.
 To improve the detection performance further, our platform has a semi-supervised learning process to make use of the additional labeled data.

+Scenarios: a supermarket is now selling 18 fruits with different prices and with colorful 18 posters.
 ![image](https://user-images.githubusercontent.com/36343326/187212574-3ee82b17-258c-4de6-8a43-09e0b9802a97.png)

 ### Measure:

-Scenarios: A supermarket is now selling 18 fruits with different prices and with colorful 18 posters.

 This is a required numerical content, indicating an intuitive measure of anomalies.
 For example, fruit price is a measure.